TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 3/Ezekiel 3.1.md

 ---

-And he said unto me, Son of man, eat that which thou findest; eat this roll, and go, speak unto the house of Israel.
+He said to me, Son of man, eat that which you find.
+Eat this scroll, and go, speak to the house of Israel.